FAQs

 At first glance, some clients’ financial choices (before coming to CAP) may seem out of step with their means.
 However, behind the headline loan values, there is often a story of survival.

-Before coming to CAP, six out of ten CAP clients were regularly skipping meals because of debt*.
-Seven out of ten stayed away from others because of debt.
+Before coming to CAP, one out of two CAP clients were regularly skipping meals because of debt*.
+Seven out of ten stayed away from others because of debt‡.

 The roads leading to these situations vary, but in many cases, clients readily acknowledge a lack of knowledge/skills in handling money.
 Sometimes the costs of unforeseeable or unfortunate events such as job loss, sickness, and death are simply not able to be absorbed.
 There is often very little ‘buffer’ between a person’s income and their everyday expenses.
 Clients commonly carry positive intentions: their choices are often governed by what they think is best for their whānau at the time, even if that means taking on more debt.